 All students will follow AQA GCSE English Language and English Literature, beginning in Year 9, with the final examinations mostly taken in the June of Year 11.

 Students will be awarded two GCSEs in English (English Language and Literature).
 English Language is an essential qualification for all university courses and most college courses, and it is viewed as an essential qualification by most employers.

 This course is compulsory for all students to undertake at KS4.
-It builds upon skills that are integral to many other subjects and is an important requirement for most higher education courses.
+It builds upon skills that are integral to many other subjects and is an important requirement for most KS5 courses and higher education courses.

 All pupils will study for both English Language and English Literature GCSEs.
 Both courses are assessed by terminal examinations.
 There is no coursework.